FilipDominec/thesis/README.md

  * [ ] 12	Other structures
  * [/] Conclusion
  * [ ] attach the list of own publications
- * [ ] comment on tunability of various structures - parametric scans of results etc.
+ * [ ] comment on the tunability of various structures - parametric scans of results etc.
  * [ ] Use correct citation style!
  * [ ] Write a correct definition of effective eps and mu